Introduction

 1. Employee Data Management

-This is the central purpose of any HRIS, creating and maintaining a digital file for every person in the organization.
+This is the central purpose of any HRIS, creating and maintaining a digital file for every person in the organisation.
 It replaces paper files and disparate spreadsheets, ensuring all foundational employee information is consistent and easy to access.

 - Onboarding/Offboarding: Manages the process of integrating new hires (digital paperwork, system access) and ensuring a compliant exit process.